Oath Keepers founder Stewart Rhodes visits Capitol Hill after Trump clemency

 "Those records are immutable and represent the truth, no matter how the events of January 6 are described by those charged or their allies,” she wrote.

-U.S. District Judge Tanya Chutkan, who presided over Trump's election interference case before its dismissal, said the president's pardons for hundreds of Jan.
-6 rioters can't change the “tragic truth” about the attack.
+U.S. District Judge Tanya Chutkan, who presided over Trump's election interference case before its dismissal, said the president's pardons can't change the “tragic truth” about the attack.
 Chutkan added that her order dismissing the case against an Illinois man who was charged with firing a gun into the air during the riot cannot "diminish the heroism of law enforcement officers" who defended the Capitol.

 Chutkan and Kollar-Kotelly are among over 20 judges to handle the hundreds of cases produced by the largest investigation in the Justice Department's history.
 Kollar-Kotelly issued her written remarks in an order dismissing the case against Dominic Box, a Georgia man who was among the first group of rioters to enter the Capitol on Jan.
 6, 2021.

-Other judges at the federal courthouse in Washington, D.C., spoke out against pardons for Capitol rioters before Trump’s second inauguration on Monday, when the Republican president pardoned, commuted the prison sentences or ordered the dismissal of charges in all of the 1,500-plus Capitol riot criminal cases.
+Other judges at the federal courthouse in Washington spoke out against pardons for Capitol rioters before Trump’s second inauguration Monday, when the Republican president pardoned, commuted the prison sentences or ordered the dismissal of charges in all of the 1,500-plus Capitol riot criminal cases.

 District Judge Carl Nichols, a Trump nominee, said in November that handing out blanket pardons to Capitol rioters would be “ beyond frustrating and disappointing."
 Nichols expressed his criticism during a hearing at which he agreed to postpone a Jan.
 6 riot defendant’s trial until after Trump's return to the White House.

-During a hearing last month, District Judge Amit Mehta said it would be “frightening” if Oath Keepers founder Stewart Rhodes is pardoned for orchestrating a violent plot to keep Trump in the White House after he lost the 2020 presidential election.
-Rhodes was serving an 18-year sentence when he was released from prison this week.
+During a hearing last month, District Judge Amit Mehta said it would be “frightening” if Rhodes was pardoned.

-Box, who was featured in the HBO documentary “Four Hours at the Capitol,” was found guilty of charges including interfering with police during a civil disorder, a felony.
-The judge convicted Box last year after a “stipulated bench trial,” which meant she decided the case based on facts that both sides agreed to before the trial started.
+In Congress, lawmakers were stunned by Rhodes' arrival at the Capitol complex many had fled that day.

+"Does he still constitute a threat to public safety?
+Does he constitute a threat to American constitutional democracy?” asked Rep. Jamie Raskin, D-Md.
+He led the House's impeachment of Trump, who was acquitted by the Senate on charges inciting the insurrection.

 John Banuelos, 39, of Illinois, was awaiting trial in a Washington jail when Chutkan dismissed charges that he climbed scaffolding outside the Capitol, pulled what appeared to be a gun from his waistband and fired two shots into the air.